Remains Found At Base Of Palisades Believed To Be Those Of Spring Jumper From Alaska

 A bloodhound led searchers to an area of the cliffs where the Fort Lee Police Aviation Team twice sent up a drone with no luck.
 The Westchester County Police Department Aviation Unit also had a helicopter in the air.

-The East Bergen Rappel Team and Westchester County Police K-9 unit also participated in a series of repeated searches.
+The East Bergen Rappel Team and Westchester County Police K-9 unit also participated in a series of subsequent fruitless searches.